johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule :: Expr -> RuleMatch
 ```

-The `RuleMatch` definition for types requires one less `Expr` for the `derive` and `fixType` definitions, as those function only require the first subterms in each expression where they are relevant.
+The `RuleMatch` definition for types requires one less `Expr`.
+The `derive` and `fixType` definitions for types only require the first subterms in each expression.
 This is in contrast to `eval` which required both the conclusion and premise terms.
-More on this shortly.

 ```haskell
 -- t-true & t-false